1 Privacy statement

 If you have assigned us to provide a service, we will process your data (name, contact details, and address, where provided) and all the information required to perform this assignment exclusively for the purpose of handling the contractual relationship.

-In particular, this includes consulting services and support, correspondence with you, invoicing, and fulfilling our accounting and tax-related obligations.
+In particular, this includes appropriate consulting services and support, correspondence with you, delivery and invoicing, and fulfilling our accounting and tax-related obligations.

 Accordingly, the data will be processed on the basis of Article 6(1) b) of the GDPR and for the purpose of complying with our legal obligations in accordance with Article 6(1) c) of the GDPR.